18 Publishing and Export

 | Vector Formats

 || CGM, DXF, EPS, EMF, PDF, WMF

-As is the case with most Origin dialog boxes, you can save your custom settings to a Theme file for repeat use.
-Once you have customized your settings:
+As is the case with many other Origin dialog boxes, you can save your graph export settings as a Dialog Theme for repeat use.

-- Click the arrow to the right of Dialog Theme and choose one of the Theme save options.
+- Click the flyout button to the right of Dialog Theme and choose one of the Theme save options.

 - Using any group of custom settings creates a temporary default Theme called <Last used>.
-This Theme then becomes available for loading your last used settings and you can access it from the expGraph dialog box or from the File: Recent Exports menu item.
+This Theme then becomes available for loading your last used settings and you can access it from the expG2img or ''expGraph dialog boxes or from the File: Recent Exports menu.

 You can export multiple graphs, such as all graphs in a folder or all graphs in a project file, to a single, multi-page PDF file.
 Choose File: Export Graphs and open the Export Graphs dialog box.
 Set Image Type to Portable Document Format (*.pdf) and Select Graph(s) to one of the following options and you will see a checkbox for Export as multi-page PDF file.